redhat-best-practices-for-k8s/test-network-function/README.md

 When this variable is set, the run-cnf-suites.sh script will deploy/refresh the partner deployments/pods in the cluster before starting the test run.

 ### Specify the target namespace for partner pod deployment
-Set this variable to deploy partner pods in a custom namespace instead of the default `tnf` namesapce.
+Set this variable to deploy partner pods in a custom namespace instead of the default `tnf` namespace.

 ```shell-script
 export TNF_PARTNER_NAMESPACE="CNF-ns"